Canada dairy farmers content as TPP deal keeps system intact

-WINNIPEG, Manitoba (Reuters) - Canadian dairy farmers are breathing easier after 12 countries struck a Trans-Pacific Partnership deal on Monday that keeps their protectionist system intact and the government offered billions in compensation for new imports.
+WINNIPEG, Manitoba, Oct 5 (Reuters) - Canadian dairy farmers are breathing easier after 12 countries struck a Trans-Pacific Partnership deal on Monday that keeps their protectionist system intact and the government offered billions in compensation for new imports.

 Canada will allow TPP countries over five years to provide 3.25 percent annually of its dairy supply, and about 2 percent of eggs, chicken and turkey.
 That’s a far cry from earlier demands by the United States, Australia and New Zealand for Canada to phase out its system of supply, price and import controls.